 Small charities are the centre of Civil Society.
-In the UK 97% of charities have an annual turnover of less than £1.5 million but in terms of impact on local communities here and across the globe their contribution is phenomenal.
+In the UK 97% of charities have an annual turnover of less than £1.5 million, but in terms of impact on local communities here and across the globe their contribution is phenomenal.

-1.Small Charity Week Policy Reception
+1.Small Charity Week Policy Day Reception

-2. Small Charities International Development Debate
+2. Small Charities International Development Roundtable

 This event took place on 20th June, 2pm – 4pm, in the House of Lords, hosted by Baroness Pitkeathley.
 The roundtable was an opportunity to bring together MPs, academics, small charities and those working in international development to discuss the key issues affecting them.

 The roundtable was be facilitated by Dr Nicola Banks, discussing collaboration in the international development community and how small charities can make the most of collaborative relationships.